 We believe that a diverse workforce provides better service to our clients and a better work environment for our attorneys and staff.
-We have thus made recruitment, retention and promotion of attorneys who add to our overall diversity, including attorneys of color and underrepresented groups, a priority for our firm.
+We have thus made recruitment, retention, and promotion of attorneys who add to our overall diversity, including attorneys of color and underrepresented groups, a priority for our firm.

 To help us meet our commitment to diversity, we have established the Davis Wright Tremaine 1L Diversity Scholarship Program.
-We offer three scholarships (one position in our Seattle office, one position in our Portland office and one position in our New York City office), which consist of a paid Summer Associate position and $7,500 for the student’s second year tuition and expenses.
+We offer a total of six scholarships in the following offices: Los Angeles

 Although demonstrated need may be taken into account, applicants need not disclose their financial circumstances.

-Our online application site is open from December 1, 2014 through January 14, 2015.
+Our online application site is open from December 1, 2016 through January 10, 2017.
 Per NALP guidelines, we are unable to interview first-year law students prior to December 1.
 Application materials required:

 Copy of your complete undergraduate transcript

-List of two or three references, one of whom should be a person qualified to comment on your law school work
+- List of two or three references, one of whom should be a person qualified to comment on your law school work

 Law Student Recruiting Manager